 Advertisement

-Singapore markets close in 1 hour 34 minutes
+Singapore markets open in 48 minutes

 • Straits Times Index